The course covers a broad range of principles and applications. Topics covered will include:

 The second piece of project work is more general and requires a degree of creativity and design.
 It is extremely satisfying to design a system and upon construction see it fulfill your specification successfully.

-In addition to the standard College entry requirements (see below), this course also requires students to have achieved either a minimum of grade 55 in GCSE Combined Science or grade 5 or above in Physics.
+In addition to the standard College entry requirements, this particular course also requires students to have achieved either a minimum of grade 55 in GCSE Combined Science or grade 5 or above in Physics.
 A minimum of grade 5 in GCSE Mathematics is also normally required.
+No prior knowledge of Electronics is required.

 A qualification in Electronics is regarded favourably by Universities and employers alike.
 An understanding of the discipline is of particular value to any student considering a career or Higher Education in Science or Engineering.
 Employment prospects for those who have studied the subject are increasingly enhanced with opportunities worldwide.